I purchased this three valve battery radio

 circuit filaments.
 The licence was interesting, it had clearly been

 the last of several which had been stuck with postage stamp edging to

 the inside of the lid over many years.

-How the radio looks today after repairing and strengthening
+How the radio looks today after repairing

 the cabinet.
 I guess the cabinet might have originally been a 1920's

 table or one for storing sewing materials or something similar.
 The

 drop down flap is a later amateur modification.
 It is made of oak

 stained black. the flap is of plywood.
 I have removed some of the

 original modifications and strengthened and squared the radio